STAlloc: Enhancing Memory Efficiency in Large-Scale Model Training with Spatio-Temporal Planning: Plan Synthesizer

 \subsection{Locating Dynamic Reusable Space}

 Dynamic allocation requests ($\mathcal{M}_d$) are characterized by sizes determined only at runtime, necessitating online allocation.
 A key insight from our profiler analysis is that the peak memory usages of static and dynamic allocations typically do not occur simultaneously.
-Therefore, managing static and dynamic allocations in separate regions—where each region is provisioned for its respective peak—results in memory fragmentation.
-For instance, when dynamic memory usage peaks, the dedicated static memory region often contains substantial idle capacity.
-This observation of underutilized memory, a direct consequence of misaligned peak demands under segregated management, forms the primary motivation for our proposed dynamic planning strategy.
+When static and dynamic allocations are managed in separate memory regions, each region must be provisioned for its individual peak usage.
+However, since the peaks of static and dynamic demands occur at different times, the reserved capacity of one region (e.g., static) often remains idle while the other (e.g., dynamic) reaches its peak.
+This temporal mismatch results in significant underutilization of memory resources and lowers overall efficiency.
+To overcome this limitation, our dynamic planning strategy reuses the idle space of static allocations to accommodate dynamic requests.

 To improve memory efficiency and reduce peak memory consumption during training, dynamic requests should reuse idle spaces within the {\em Static Allocation Plan} as much as possible.
 However, allocating dynamic requests directly within the available spaces of the {\em Static Allocation Plan} at runtime may lead to memory stomping.
 This occurs because the current dynamic allocation request might overlap in address space with subsequent static allocations that are already planned.
 We observe that, although the sizes of dynamic allocations are unpredictable, their lifespan are relatively fixed.
 Leveraging this temporal regularity, we can identify reusable regions within the {\em Static Allocation Plan} before training, providing guidance for online allocation at runtime.